Akuli/tkinter-tutorial/getting-started.md

 root.mainloop()
 ```

-GUIs like this looks horrible on my Linux system.
+GUIs like this look horrible on my Linux system.

 ![GUI with inconsistent colors](images/ttk-missing-big-frame.png)